CharcoalStyles/questing-puzzles-flx/Modding.md

   - `centreRect(rect):FlxPoint`: Returns a FlxPoint with the centre of the given rectangle.
   - `burstEmit(colour, lifespan, options):CsEmitter.burstEmit`: Returns a CsEmitter.burstEmit.
   - `stringToColor(str):Null<FLxColor>`: Returns a FlxColor from a string.
+  - `stringToManaType(str):ManaType`: Returns a ManaType from a string.
   - `delay(func:() -> Void, delay:Float):Void`: Delays the execution of the function by the given amount of time in seconds.

 These are fairly self explanatory and will grow a lot as I develop the game.